 Trump Cabinet Officials Double Down on Religious Favoritism

-Last Friday was a banner day for this type of religious favoritism in the Trump administration.
+Last Friday was a banner day for religious favoritism in the Trump administration.

 In Nashville, Secretary of State Mike Pompeo delivered a “speech” that was — for all intents and purposes — a Christian sermon.
 Addressing an association of Christian counselors, Secretary Pompeo discussed how to be a good Christian leader, quoting scripture and urging audience members to conduct themselves in accordance with his interpretation of biblical tenets.
 He also commandeered State Department resources to advertise his sermon in advance, broadcast it live, and disseminate a video of it afterward using the State Department’s official social media channels and website.